kokx/esphome-docs/components/duco.rst

     [00:00:00][I][duco:203]:   Node 52: type 18 (SWITCH)
     [00:00:00][I][duco:203]:   Node 67: type 9 (UC)

 This output shows six nodes connected to the Duco box.
 Some information can be read from them using this module.
-For example, you can read the ppm-value from the CO2-sensors with the following configuration:
+For example, you can read the ppm-value and temperature from the CO2-sensors with the following configuration:

 .. code-block:: yaml